-Likely texts include Sobel's Longitude: The True Story of a Lone Genius Who Solved the Greatest Scientific Problem of His Time, Johnson's The Ghost Map: The Story of London's Most Terrifying Epidemic - and How it Changed Science, Cities, and the Modern World, and Gribbin's Science: A History.
-A major component of the course will be a project in which each student chooses a document or artifact held in the collection of the Royal Society or one of the other London institutions and conducts research on the chosen document or artifact.
-Another major component comprises visits to and research at sites of scientific interest, including some or all of the following: the Royal Society, the Ritblat Gallery at the British Library, the Museum of London, the Royal Institution, the University of Oxford (including the Museum of the History of Science), Bletchley Park (for WW2 codebreaking), the National Museum of Computing, Greenwich Observatory, Down House (Charles Darwin's residence), the Jenner Museum, Avebury, Stonehenge, the Herschel Museum of Astronomy, the Fleming Museum, and the Linnean Society.
+Possible texts include: Sobel's Longitude: The True Story of a Lone Genius Who Solved the Greatest Scientific Problem of His Time; Fara's A Lab of One's Own: Science and Suffrage in the First World War; Johnson's The Ghost Map: The Story of London's Most Terrifying Epidemic - and How it Changed Science, Cities, and the Modern World; and Fara's Science: A Four Thousand Year History.
+A major component of the course will be a project in which each student chooses a document or artifact held in the Royal Society's archives or the Wellcome Collection and conducts research on the chosen document or artifact.
+Another major component comprises visits to and research at sites of scientific interest, including some or all of the following: the Royal Society, the Ritblat Gallery at the British Library, the Museum of London, the Royal Institution, the University of Oxford (including the Museum of the History of Science), Bletchley Park (for WW2 codebreaking), the National Museum, Avebury, Stonehenge, the Herschel Museum of Astronomy, the Fleming Museum, and the Linnean Society.